1nwf/zkernel/README.md

 - [ ] create nic (network interface card) driver
 - [ ] create disk driver (ata/ide)
 - [ ] create a filesystem (FAT?)
+- [ ] remove makefile and utilize zig build system for linking kernel + bootloader, running in qemu, and other cmds.

 ## Possible Future Goals:
 - [ ] have partial compatibility with the linux ABI.
 Can execute simple linux binaries